Looking for the lowdown on the down-low glow? We’ve got you covered.

 But sometimes, if something disrupts the balance, there can be trouble in paradise.

-If you notice a strong smell coming from your vagina, often described as fishy, it may mean that something else is up.
+If you notice a strong smell coming from your vagina, often described as fishy or spoiled milk, it may mean that something else is up.

 Bacterial and fungal infections can both lead to a noticeable scent.

-They can also be accompanied by a discharge that is thicker and more colorful than usual.
+They can also be accompanied by a discharge that is thicker and more colored than usual.

 Some common infections include bacterial vaginosis (BV) and STIs like gonorrhea and trichomoniasis.